Create a Signal Flow

 Graphical user interface, application Description automatically generated

-Now you have an input and output object, as well as an object to tune gain, invert, and mute parameters for each channel of signal flow designer.
+Now you have an input and output object, as well as an object to tune gain, invert, and mute parameters for each channel of the signal flow designer.

 11. Click Save to save the signal flow design and click Go Back.